eranamar-zz/eranamar.github.io/_posts/2017-05-26-Greedy-Algorithm-for-Multiway-Cut-in-Trees.markdown

 It is easy to see that <span class="MathJax_Preview"><script type="math/tex">
 S_{n-1}
 </script>
 </span> is a valid solution; we started with all the terminals separated in their own CC, and in each iteration we never connect two CCs that have different masters (i.e. terminals).
-Therefore at the end of the algorithm, all the connected components has at most one master, meaning that the terminals are separated.
+Therefore, in the returned set, all the connected components has at most one master, meaning that the terminals are separated.
 </div>
 <div class="Indented">
 The fact that <span class="MathJax_Preview"><script type="math/tex">
-w\left(S_{n-1}\right)
+S_{n-1}
 </script>
 </span> has maximum weight follows by the two following claims:
 </div>